Amatobahn/sea-of-afk/README.md

 # sot_key_thief
 AFK controller for sea of thieves to prevent being kicked when you have to do stuff like:
  - Cook Food
- - Do the laundry
+ - Laundry
- - Grab a pint
+ - See a man about a dog
- - Take the trash out
+ - Take the trash out to the curb